How is Zeffy free?

 3. Talk to Family, Friends, and Peers

-You are likely to identify potential partners through your connections.
+You can identify potential partners through your connections.
 Contact your family and friends directly to see if there is a sponsorship opportunity.
 You may find a mutual connection with a company that frequently supports charitable organizations.

 You can even ask your volunteers, supporters, and employees to check in with their connections to find corporate partners.